thoas/letitcrash/README.md

-# call911
+# Let it go

-call911 is a Go middleware to display debug information when an application is in a panic situation or needs to handle an error.
+A Go middleware to display debug information when an application is in a panic situation or needs to handle an error.

 This middleware contains: